Homeless Songs (horse)

 Homeless Songs (foaled 24 February 2019) is an Irish Thoroughbred racehorse.
 After showing promise as a two-year-old in 2021 when she won one race from three attempts, she improved in the following spring to take the Leopardstown 1,000 Guineas Trial Stakes and the Irish 1,000 Guineas.

 Background

-Homeless Songs is a bay filly with a small white star bred and owned by the Moyglare Stud.
+Homeless Songs is a bay mare with a small white star bred and owned by the Moyglare Stud.
 She was sent into training with Dermot Weld at the Curragh, County Kildare.

 She was from the sixth crop of foals sired by Frankel, an undefeated racehorse whose other progeny have included Cracksman, Adayar, Soul Stirring and Hurricane Lane.
 Homeless Songs' dam Joailliere showed some racing ability, winning two races including a Listed event in Germany.
 She was descended from the Irish broodmare In Anticipation, making her a relative of the Irish St. Leger winner Royal Diamond.

 Racing career

 2020: two-year-old season

 Homeless Songs began her track career in a maiden race over seven furlongs on good ground at Leopardstown Racecourse on 8 July when she was ridden by Oisin Orr and started at odds of 8/1 in a fifteen-runner field.
 After a slow start she settled in mid-division before finishing strongly, taking the lead inside the final furlong and winning by two lengths from Agartha.
 The filly was then moved up sharply in class for the Moyglare Stud Stakes (Ireland's only Group 1 race confined to two-year-old fillies) at the Curragh on 12 September.
 With Orr again in the saddle she came home fifth of the eight runners behind Discoveries, beaten just over four lengths by the winner after looking to be outpaced in the closing stages.
 Colin Keane took the ride when Homeless Songs was matched against male opponents in the Group 3 Killavullan Stakes at Leopardstown on 16 October.
 She started favourite but finished sixth of the eight runners behind the Aidan O'Brien-trained Glounthaune.